This fact sheet is for information only. Credit reporting laws are complex and technical. It’s recommended you get legal advice about your situation.

 Call or write to the credit provider and raise your dispute.
 You need to give reasons as to why the listing is misleading or wrong.
 The credit provider has 30 days to respond.

-- The loan was not overdue for 60 days or you were not notified of the default.
+- The loan was not overdue for 60 days or you did not get any notice.
 For example, you missed one payment on your loan and caught up and you were never 60 days in default.
-In this case you would send copies of your account statements as evidence.
+You could send copies of your account statements as evidence;

 If the credit provider:

 - Fails to respond in 30 days; or

 - Refuses to amend or remove your disputed listing.